Next in healthcare: digital care, what is it?

 We have found in our numerous programmes across the country that participants actively choose a digital route.
 Our published Tier 3 Weight Management dataset in Wakefield showed that a significant majority of participants (approximately 70%), chose to communicate with their healthcare professional via the Oviva app rather than by telephone or in person.

-On a national level, data from programmes such as the NHSE-commissioned National Diabetes Prevention Programme have evidenced that a digital model, utilising a combination of specialist healthcare professionals with technology, results in significantly improved retention, completion rates and greater weight loss outcomes when compared to traditional in-person services.
+On a national level, data from programmes such as the NHS-commissioned National Diabetes Prevention Programme have evidenced that a digital model, utilising a combination of specialist healthcare professionals with technology, results in significantly improved retention, completion rates and greater weight loss outcomes when compared to traditional in-person services.

 It’s not just Oviva who has harnessed the power of technology to support people at home.
 Healthy.io recently revealed they have supported 100,000 people using their app to test for kidney disease at home, with 74% of people using the Minuteful Kidney test aged over 50 and some over 100.